WM Capture 10

 ·

-window: use this to restore a hidden window that does not
+Reopen last hidden window: use this to restore a hidden window that does

 Background mode.